hypo69/hypo/docs/gemini/out/en/explainer/src/product/__init__.md

 * **Potential Improvements:**

     * **Docstrings:** While the module has docstrings, the specific details of the `Product`, `ProductFields`, and `translate_presta_fields_dict` should have more comprehensive docstrings to describe what each does.
 Parameters, return values, and potential errors would enhance readability and maintainability.
-    * **Error Handling:**  The code does not demonstrate how the functions will manage potential errors during translations, input validation, or other operations.
+    * **Error Handling:**  The code does not demonStarte how the functions will manage potential errors during translations, input validation, or other operations.
 Robust error handling should be considered for production-level code.
     * **Constants:** Using constants like `MODE` is a good practice, but consider using Python's `Enum` type for better type safety.
 If multiple modes are needed, an `Enum` would enforce better validation than a simple string variable.

 **Relationships with other project parts:**